- 020 7484 7575

 How can we help?

-We advise on the full range of service requirements, to include employment contracts and procedures and the application and implication of the TUPE Regulations in the incorporation, sale or merger of practices, together with advice on disciplinary and redundancy procedures.
+We advise on the full range of employment issues, including employment contracts and the application and implications of the Transfer of Undertakings (Protection of Employment) Regulations on the incorporation, acquisition or merger of practices and formation of joint ventures.
+We can also advise on secondment arrangements and disciplinary and dismissal procedures, including redundancy.

 We provide advice on all GMC matters including performance reviews, registration appeals, specialist list appeals, and representation at fitness to practise hearings.